PlayeRom/flightgear-addon-logbook/README.md

 10. Pausing the simulation or turning on the replay mode stops the flight statistics from being added to the log.
 11. As for fuel burn, the add-on does not take into account the change in the amount of fuel during the flight.
 When you change the amount of fuel during the flight, the result in the **Fuel** column will be incorrect.
 So try to avoid it and refuel the aircraft before the flight.
 12. Supported FG versions from 2020.1.
+13. The minimum resolution for using the GUI is 1366x768.

 ## Authors